ghumakkad/blog/_posts/2016-07-18-hampta-pass-and-chandratal-trek-log.markdown

   <figcaption></figcaption>
 </figure>

-In few hours of trek, crossing few streams we reached Jwara.
+In few hours of trek and after crossing few streams we reached Jwara.
-Clouds were all around us and visibility was very poor.
+Clouds were all around us due to which visibility was very poor.

 <figure>
   <img src="https://c2.staticflickr.com/2/1954/45243661482_a07ff1b414_o.jpg" alt=""/>